zerotier/ZeroTierOne/README.md

 More help can be found in the [GitHub wiki](https://github.com/zerotier/ZeroTierOne/wiki) and the [customer support portal / knowledge base](https://www.zerotier.com/support/).

 The ZeroTier source code is open source and is licensed under the GNU GPL v3 (not LGPL).
 If you'd like to embed it in a closed-source commercial product or appliance, please e-mail [contact@zerotier.com](mailto:contact@zerotier.com) to discuss licensing.

+*ZeroTier is keyboard crafted with coffee and sleep deprivation in Southern California.*